 In doing so, Microsoft says quite clearly that if Apple is not stopped now, the “antitrust-critical behavior will only get worse.”
 This is reported by the online magazine Apple Insider.
-Microsoft had commented on this in a statement in of Epic Games in its appeal against Apple (we reported).
+Microsoft had commented on this in a statement in support of Epic Games in its appeal against Apple (we reported).
 Microsoft is now getting heavily involved, arguing that “the potential antitrust issues go far beyond gaming.”

 Microsoft explains how the group’s own “unique – and balanced – perspective describes the legal, economic and technological issues involved in this case.”
 As a company that, like Apple, sells both hardware and software, Microsoft says it has an interest in supporting antitrust law.